2024–25 Boston University Terriers men's ice hockey season

 The 2024–25 Boston University Terriers Men's ice hockey season was the 103rd season of play for the program and 41st in Hockey East.
 The Terriers represented Boston University in the 2024–25 NCAA Division I men's ice hockey season, played their home games at Agganis Arena and were coached by Jay Pandolfo in his 3rd season.

 Season

-As Boston University's season began, the team was having first to content with a sizable amount of turnover.
-Not only did the team lose roughly half of last season's roster but they were now without two major professional prospects and possibly the two best players in program history (Macklin Celebrini and Lane Hutson).
+As Boston University's season began, the team was having to content with a sizable amount of turnover.
+Not only did the team lose roughly half of last season's roster but they were now without two major professional prospects (Macklin Celebrini and Lane Hutson).
 Coach Pandolfo was able to bring in a significant number of talented prospects with the Terriers adding six players already taken in the NHL draft and another (Sascha Boumedienne) who was projected as a 1st-round pick in the upcoming draft.
-In all, BU possessed one of the most talented lineups in college hockey with more than half of the team already attached to NHL teams, however, the squad was full of young underclassmen, many of whom had yet to learn the Terrier's system.
+In all, BU possessed talented lineups in college hockey with more than half of the team already attached to NHL teams, however, the squad was full of young underclassmen, many of whom had yet to learn the Terrier's system.